cjsindt/Tortilla/README.md

 # Progress Updates

+## Feb 16 - Mar 2

+Made a parse tree for the different opcodes to be decoded into their respective instruction calls.
+These instruction calls are represented as methods in the CHIP8 class.

+Up next is to fill out those instructions and test to see if the parse tree is working.

+### Accomplishments

+- Instruction parse tree
+- Fixed OpCode class

 ## Feb 2 - Feb 16

 Starting development on CHIP-8.
 Had to start by making sure my project would build with cmake.
 Tested this by printing "test" to the console.